emalyak/EMPageViewController/README.md

 **Return value**

-The view controller that is to the right of the given `viewController`, or `nil` if there is no view controller to be displayed.
+The view controller that is to the right of the given `viewController` in a horizontal orientation, or below the given `viewController` in a vertical orientation, or `nil` if there is no view controller to be displayed.

 * * *